photography

 Exhibit Guidelines:

 Print board exhibits are to include 10 photos mounted on a poster as described above, each no larger than 5”x7”.
 Number each print 1-10.
 Prints may be a mix of digital and/or standard development.
 Create a title of choice for the print board exhibit.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.

 Salon prints are to be no larger than 11”x14”, mounted on a standard 16”x20” salon mount, and displayed vertically.
 Salon prints are to be placed in a clear plastic sleeve and captions are not recommended.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.

-Editing photos such as cropping, color adjustment, and other endhnacements are considered to be part of the normal photography educational learning process and permissible.
+Editing photos such as cropping, color adjustment, and other enhancements are considered to be part of the normal photography educational learning process and permissible.
 So judges can better evaluate a photography exhibit, the 4-H member is asked to attach to the back of their salon or print board exhibit the make and model of camera used and description of any editing.

 A photo that has been modified to change the original intent, meaning or story captured should be entered in the creative or experimental class.
 Photos exhibited as creative or experimental are to attach to the back of their exhibit the make and model of camera used, software or other tools used to change the photo, a description of how the photo was changed, and copy of the original photo before editing.